sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-process/send-slack-alerts.md

 {{< /code >}}

 {{% notice note %}}
-**NOTE**: Sensu does not download and install asset builds onto the system until they are needed for command execution.
+**NOTE**: Sensu does not download and install dynamic runtime asset builds onto the system until they are needed for command execution.
-Read [the asset reference](../../../operations/deploy-sensu/assets#asset-builds) for more information about asset builds.
+Read [the asset reference](../../../operations/deploy-sensu/assets#dynamic-runtime-asset-builds) for more information about dynamic runtime asset builds.
 {{% /notice %}}

 ## Get a Slack webhook